RocketChat/docs-old/6. Developer Guides/Realtime-API/1. Method Calls/12. Send Message/README.md

 # Send Message

-There are a few ways to comunicate when using Rocket.Chat, as described below.
+There are a few ways to communicate when using Rocket.Chat, as described below.

 ## Sending a text message

-The most basic (and more common) way to comunicate is through plain text.
+The most basic (and more common) way to communicate is through plain text.
 You're going to use the `sendMessage` method and send a single parameter: the `message`.

 The `sendMessage` is described as: